 Acceleration (starting a year early)

 Parents should bear in mind that there is much more to thriving in reception class than academic achievement.
-Southampton City Council makes very well regarded provision for 3 and 4 year olds via the nurseries and pre-schools in the city.
+Southampton City Council makes very well regarded provision for three and four year olds via the nurseries and pre-schools in the city.

-If you are allowed to apply for a place outside your child's normal age group, this is not a guarantee of a place at your preferred school.
+If your request for education outside normal age group is agreed, this is not a guarantee of a place at your preferred school.
 Your application will be considered along with the other applications made for children in the correct age group for that year, and places will be offered strictly according to the admission criteria for the school.
 If the school to which you apply is unable to offer a place to a child outside their normal age group, the Local Authority, or any other admission authority, are under no obligation to agree admission to a year group outside the normal age group.

 This means that if you are unsuccessful in a decelerated application outside your child's normal age group, your child could be placed straight into a year 1 class (their correct age group), resulting in your child missing up to a year of education.

 Likewise, if your child is admitted to a reception class that is outside their normal age group, then when a subsequent application is made to junior or secondary school, the admission authorities for these schools are under no obligation to offer a place outside the normal age group.
-Parents should take this into account before requesting admission outside their child's normal age group.
+Parents will have to submit another request for each school transfer.
+It is advisable to take this into account before requesting admission outside your child's normal age group.